Buffer#

 end – end of the area to highlight.

-- forward_iter_to_source_mark(iter: TextIter, category: str | None = None) Tuple[bool, TextIter] #
+- forward_iter_to_source_mark(iter: TextIter, category: str | None = None) tuple[bool, TextIter]#

 Moves

-to the position of the nextMark
+iterto the position of the nextMarkof the givencategory.Returns

-is NULL, the next source mark can be of any category.- Parameters:
+Trueifiterwas moved.
+Ifcategoryis NULL, the next source mark can be of any category.- Parameters:

 iter – an iterator.